pgeu/pgeu-system/docs/confreg/emails.md

 Emails can (obviously) not be edited after they've been sent.

+Emails sent using this functionality is *not* subject to opt-out settings, so be careful to only use for active or recent events!

 ## Cross conference email <a name="crossconference"></a>

-Cross conference emails are currently only available to superusers, due to the inability to limit sender address.

 Cross conference emails are different from attendee emails in that they are a one-off sending of email.
 They are not stored server-side